For more information on many of these terms see http://www.pcwebopedia.com/

 Active Cell - the cell in a spreadsheet into which any information that is entered will be placed.

 Active Window - the window on the screen on which the user is working.
+Other windows may be open, but not currently being worked with.
+A window is a file in a program such as a document in Microsoft Word.

 Address - (on Disks) Disks are divided into tracks and sectors, each with a unique address that designates the specific track and sector of the disk where something is stored.